rsdoiel/antenna/archives/2025/science_and_technology_2025.28.md

 date: 2025-07-16, from: NASA breaking news

-A&#160;star&#160;is unleashing a barrage of&#160;X-rays&#160;that is causing a closely-orbiting, young planet to wither away an astonishing rate, according to a new study using data from&#160;NASA’s Chandra X-ray Observatory&#160;and described in our&#160;latest press release.
-A team of researchers has determined that this planet will go from the size of Jupiter down to a small, barren world. [&#8230;]
+A baby planet is shrinking from the size of Jupiter with a thick atmosphere to a small, barren world, according to a new study from NASA’s Chandra X-ray Observatory.
+This transformation is happening as the host star unleashes a barrage of X-rays that is tearing the young planet’s atmosphere away at an enormous rate.
+The [&#8230;]

 <br>